This article describes how to upload and download files that are associated with a Library Entry.

 When initially creating an Entry, you can leave this blank to default yourself as the owner (i.e., creator) or enter someone's email address and click Lookup to assign them as the owner.
 You can update an Entry's owner at any time in the future, if the need ever arises.

-This option is only available to Community and Super Admins.
+This option is available to Community Admins and Super Admins only.

 |Custom Thumbnail Image||Click Select Image to upload a custom thumbnail image for this Library Entry.

-Recommendations: Upload a .JPG file that is at least 1200px x 600px; non-JPG files will be converted to JPG.
+- The recommended size for .JPG files is at least 1200px x 600px; non-JPG image files will be converted to JPG.

 Step 2 - Configure your selected Entry Type